-In every fat person is trapped a leaner one awaiting liberation.
-The past 10 years have witnessed an alarming increase in the number of cases with obesity, with more than 30 crore adults and approximately 3 crore children worldwide grappling with the problem.
+In every fat person lies a trapped leaner one, awaiting liberation.
+The past 10 years have witnessed an alarming increase in the number of obesity cases, with more than 30 crore adults and approximately 3 crore children grappling with the problem worldwide.
 Obesity can be due to excessive calorie intake or poor calorie burnout.
 Thus, a person who eats moderately but has a sedentary lifestyle can also put on weight.
-Besides this, heredity, metabolic disorders, and hormonal imbalances could also be the culprits.
+Besides this, heredity, metabolic disorders and hormonal imbalances could also be the culprits.

 The incidence of obesity is higher in women as compared to men because while the former have more adipose tissue, the latter have a greater muscle mass that burns more calories.
-The impact of obesity on the minds and bodies of the people, however, is irrespective of gender.
+The impact of obesity on the minds and bodies of people, however, is irrespective of gender.
 Research has found a strong correlation between obesity and depression.
 Lowered confidence levels and decreased self-esteem are outcomes too.
-At the level of the body, being obese can give rise to chronic diseases such as diabetes, hypertension, heart disease, high cholesterol levels, osteoarthritis, infertility, sleep disorders, and fatigue.
+At a physical level, being obese can give rise to chronic diseases such as diabetes, hypertension, heart disease, high cholesterol levels, osteoarthritis, infertility, sleep disorders and fatigue.

 L.C.E.H., F.H.M.A.
 (U.K.), F.R.S.H.
 (Med) P.(Lon), M.D.H.
 (U.S.A.), F.B.I.H.(U.K.)

 Published in Times of India on 05 November 2009